 7. Switch Up Your Environment

 Our thought patterns have a lot to do with the world around us.
-If you find that a certain setting makes you feel stressed or depressed, consider switching up your environment.
-Whether this means changing jobs or going for a walk during lunch, it’s important to give your mind the freedom and confidence to leave a situation if needed.
+If you find that a setting makes you feel stressed or depressed, consider switching up your environment.
+Whether this means changing jobs or going for a walk during lunch, it’s positive brain training to give your mind the freedom and confidence to leave a situation if necessary.

 Here are some ways you can switch up your environment:

 - Spend time in nature: Next time you’re feeling stressed, head to the great outdoors.
-According to the American Heart Association, spending time in nature can help relieve anxiety and stress.
+According to the American Heart Association, spending time in nature can help relieve anxiety and stress.12

-- Spend time with positive people: If you find that people around you are weighing you down, consider taking a step back and turning to more positive companions.
+- Spend time with positive people: If the people around you are weighing you down, consider turning to more positive companions.
 Having a network of supportive friends can improve your ability to bypass negative thinking patterns.

 8. Develop a Morning Routine

 Your thoughts begin the moment you wake up, so it’s important to develop a morning routine that allows you to take control of those thought patterns.
-According to the National Alliance on Mental Illness, “Having a morning routine can increase your energy, productivity, and positivity.”
-Developing a consistent morning routine will set your day on a positive path.
+Establishing a routine that works for you supports emotional well-being13

-Below are some ideas to include into your morning routine:
+Below are some ideas for brain retraining to include in your morning routine:

 - Let natural light in.